Mingxuan-Yang/Penalized-Linear-Regression/Lasso/about.md

 3. A series of other fuctions, such as `glossary` to offer guidance to users.

 Note that the user need to upload a valid data frame object in CSV format in order to navigate into the main page of our shiny app.
 This data frame can be changed through `dataset management` part in `More`.
+Users are recommended to put response as the first column of the uploaded data frame.